altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 *She rubbed at it*
 'M::Was it...
 From the dream?'
-~She wondered~
+~She wondered.
-~Bits more came back to her~
+Bits more came back to her.
-~She recoiled at the thought of going back to sleep. ~ ~As tired as she was, she was worried she would have another nightmare~ 'M::What exactly happened?'
+She recoiled at the thought of going back to sleep.
+As tired as she was, she was worried she would have another nightmare~ 'M::What exactly happened?'
-~She remembered Jason Vorheeves, the ship~
+~She remembered her nightmare, the ship.
-~And the book~
+And the book.
-~The image of that symbol flashed in her memory~
+The image of that symbol flashed in her memory.
-~An undulating pattern that rotated in on itself~
+An undulating pattern that rotated in on itself.
-~It burned an afterimage of itself in her mind's eye~ }
+It burned an afterimage of itself in her mind's eye~
+}
 {
-~That pattern had been a language - one she could almost understand~ ~Not in words, not in feelings, but in something just beyond her grasp~ ~Every detail of that twisting pattern burned in her mind~ *She drank some water to try and help with the headache* ~Either it was lack of sleep or it was that image, she couldn't tell~ *She looked up at the mirror in front of her*
+~That pattern had been a language - one she could almost understand.
+Not in words, not in feelings, but in something just beyond her grasp.
+Every detail of that twisting pattern burned in her mind~ *She drank some water to try and help with the headache* ~Either it was lack of sleep or it was that image, she couldn't tell~ *She looked up at the mirror in front of her.
-*Rossin stood behind her, she whirled*
+Rossin stood behind her, she whirled*
 "M::Where were you?"
 'R::Asleep it would seem.'
 *Rossin looked around the room*